BjoernSag/prointerview/README.md

 Added to this project is the figma project: https://www.figma.com/file/ece5VdyEtpeiQTBRljO7xO/Propagate-Project

-It also has a cypress.io integration, so feel free to test that by writing npm run cypress:open
+It also has a cypress.io integration, so feel free to test that by writing npm run start and then in a seperate terminal write npm run cypress:open

 The project is based on the following problem: